 The terms and fees of the Venture Rewards card are pretty straightforward.
 If you carry a balance from month to month you’ll accrue interest at the rates shown above.
 We always recommend paying off your balance in full each billing period, to avoid interest and improve your credit utilization.

-You won’t have to pay the annual fee of $0 intro for first year; $95 after that, there are no foreign transaction fees, and this card is also a Visa.
+You’ll have to pay an annual fee of $95, there are no foreign transaction fees, and this card is also a Visa.
 So it will be accepted just about everywhere that credit cards are accepted, and you won’t have to pay extra when outside the country.
 This is normal for travel cards, though other cards typically charge fees of up to 3%.

 Check the Venture Reward card’s terms and conditions yourself to see the full description by Capital One.